Comprehensive Guide to Data Recovery Software for PC

 Does data recovery software work on SSDs?

 Yes, most modern data recovery tools are optimized for SSDs.
-They can recover files deleted due to software errors or accidental formatting.
+They can recover files deleted due to software errors.
 However, SSDs that use TRIM technology may permanently erase deleted data, reducing recovery success rates compared to HDDs.

 How do I know if my files are recoverable?